paulhontz/saint/Columns.md

 By default, Saint will create a column for each property found on given model (excluding ones of unsupported types as well as primary and foreign keys).

-To ignore some of them, simply use `saint.ignore :column1, :column2, :etc`
+To ignore some of them, simply use `saint.columns_ignored :column1, :column2, :etc`

 Column type are inherited from property.